Kabilan2370/Error-Knex-Timeout-acquiring-a-connection.-The-pool-is-probably-full/README.md

 ![image](config.png)

-### IIf you face the same issue as I did, even after correcting everything, try this step once.
+### If you face the same issue as I did, even after correcting everything, try this step once.

 ### Workflows of this project